Allergan rejects Valeant Pharma's 'cut and slash' takeover

 Valeant bought contact lens maker Bausch & Lomb Holdings Inc for $8.7 billion last year, shortly after acquiring Medicis Pharmaceuticals Corp for $2.6 billion in 2012.
 Valeant has grown by cutting spending and buying companies or proven products that will boost earnings.
 The company also domiciles assets in overseas tax havens.

+BMO Capital Markets analyst David Maris said he believed Allergan's response will pressure Valeant to detail why its offer will not hurt shareholders.

+"We remain of the belief that it is less than 50 percent likely that Allergan is acquired by Valeant," Maris said in a research note.

 Valeant shares have risen 4 percent since announcing the offer, while Allergan shares have gained nearly 14 percent.
-In afternoon New York Stock Exchange trading, Allergan fell 1 percent to $159.55, while Valeant was off 1.3 percent at $129.42.
+In morning New York Stock Exchange trading, Allergan fell 1 percent to $159.53, while Valeant was off 1.3 percent at $129.52.

-(Additional reporting by Esha Dey in Bangalore, Svea Herbst-Bayliss in Boston and Rod Nickel and Euan Rocha in Toronto; Editing by Maju Samuel, Lisa Von Ahn and Tom Brown)
+(Additional reporting by Esha Dey in Bangalore, Svea Herbst-Bayliss in Boston and Rod Nickel and Euan Rocha in Toronto; Editing by Maju Samuel and Lisa Von Ahn)